MISP/misp-rfc/sightingdb-format/raw.md

 Adding context to any Attribute is the key that makes it useful.
 While there exist numerous ways of doing it, SightingDB does it by just counting.
-Whenever somebody retrieves an Attribute, this counting is provided, allowing anyone to understand wether something was observed few or many times.
+Whenever somebody retrieves an Attribute, this counting is provided, allowing anyone to understand whenever something was observed few or many times.

 ##  Conventions and Terminology